junxit/us-congress-bills-109/metadata.md

 - 2006-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8683)
 - 2006-12-06 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR 12/7/2006 S11387)
 - 2006-12-06 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR 12/7/2006 S11387)
+- 2006-12-07 — Message on Senate action sent to the House.